autotelik/yet_another_music_service/README.md

 Example data can be bulked uploaded from Excel spreadsheet containing details of tracks and covers.

-There is a starter pack of my music and images available Free, click the Download button, from this link :
+There is a starter pack of my music and images available Free, click the Download button (top right), and save o local hard drive, via this link :

 - https://www.dropbox.com/sh/ofk927xx4f3kvww/AADNZHYVedH7-3eQNVRR10VVa?dl=0